 Hello, how are you today?
-If you’ve taken a look at my blog before, you might have noticed that I rather like Cookies, ooh and Biscuits (is there a difference??)!
+If you’ve taken a look at my blog before, you might have noticed that I rather like Cookies, ooh and Biscuits (is there a difference?)!
 This recipe for Apricot Oat Crumble Cookies started forming in my brain last week – but I was out of oats.
-I’m very glad I ordered some with my shopping cos these Cookies are scrumptiously moreish!!
+Also I am very glad I ordered some with my shopping because these Cookies are scrumptiously delicious.

 I like to play around with textures as well as tastes and with these Crumbly Oaty Cookies you also get nice nuggets of Apricot which have a lovely chewy texture.
 The addition of Demerera sugar also adds a very slight toffee taste and extra crunch.
 So all good then!